An ACT Government Website

 Children or any person who has not contributed financially to the bond should not be included on these forms.

 ACT Rental Bonds will notify the lessor/agent of a lodgement request, which the lessor/agent is required to lodge in their online portal account.
-Where a lessor is unable to hold an ACT rental bonds online portal account, the bond will be raised by rental bonds.
-The ACT Rental Bonds office will then provide the bond number and unique payment reference details to the tenant/s for bond payment.
+Where a lessor is unable to hold an ACT rental bonds online portal account, the bond will be raised by the ACT Rental Bonds office, who will then provide the bond number and unique payment reference details to the tenant/s for bond payment.

 When a payment is made towards a bond, the tenants will receive a payment confirmation email with a bond lodgement receipt attached.
 This will be emailed to each parties nominated email address and issued the same day the payment is received by the Portal.